manuelpuyol/gotc/README.md

 ```
   -b    Run hashing benchmark
   -d int
-        The number of trailing 0s needed for a block to be valid (default 5)
+        The number of leading 0s needed for a block to be valid (default 5)
   -f string
         Path to the file which contains the transactions to be read (default "data/transactions.txt")
   -g    Enable GPU